ddev/ddev.com/src/pages/foundation.md

 The DDEV Foundation, a Colorado (USA) nonprofit corporation, is the developer of [DDEV](https://ddev.com).
 It was formerly named the Localdev Foundation.
 It serves as the fiscal entity for the project and owns the bank account, etc. For more, see [About DDEV](/about).

-The DDEV Foundation will be applying for US 501(c)(3) non-profit status in 2023.
+The DDEV Foundation has applied for US 501(c)(3) non-profit status.

 ### Where does the money go?